LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### Setting up automatic transfers

 To set up automatic transfers for a group of bots, [create the bot group](conversation-builder-bots-bot-groups.html#create-a-bot-group-that-supports-collaboration-automatic-transfers).
-During creation of the group, enable collaboration for the group and add the bots to the group.
+During creation of the group, enable collaboration for the group, and add the bots to the group.

 <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/bots_collab13.png">